apache/ignite/docker/web-agent/README.txt

         docker build . -t apacheignite/web-agent[:<version>]

-   Prepared image will be available in local docker registry (can be seen issuing `docker images` command)

 5) Clean up

         rm -rf ignite-web-console-agent*

+The image will be available in local docker registry (can be seen by calling the `docker images` command)